 The clinic-based ConTex study is designed to capture comprehensive longitudinal data on sports-related concussions and other mTBI across the lifespan, with an emphasis on adolescent sport-related injuries.
 In addition to answering important research questions about various risk- and recovery-related factors, the information gathered will serve as the foundation on which the design of rigorous clinical research and evaluation of treatments will be built.
 Individuals enrolled in the registry will have the opportunity to participate in future clinical trials testing innovative therapies and diagnostic approaches.

-ConTex is a collaborative effort among UT Southwestern Medical Center, Children's Health℠ Children's Medical Center Dallas, and Texas Scottish Rite Hospital for Children.
+ConTex is a collaborative effort among UT Southwestern Medical Center, Children's Health℠ Children's Medical Center Dallas, and Scottish Rite for Children.
 ConTex is a partner in The Four Corners Youth Consortium (4CYC), a nationwide multicenter concussion registry that includes The Sports Institute© (University of Washington Medicine), Seattle Children's Hospital, UCLA, and Children's National Medical Center (Washington, DC).

 *ConTex is supported by TIBIR (Texas Institute for Brain Injury and Repair) as part of the Peter J. O'Donnell Brain Institute at UT Southwestern Medical Center as well as a gift from the David M. Crowley Foundation.